matthewfro18/CNEModchart-Framework/README.md

 - [ ] Optimize and improve code (on progress)
 - [ ] Add note path (like not itg)
 - [ ] Standalone System (Using Macros & Plugin-based Classes)
+- [ ] Hold Graphic Subdivition System (theres already hold subdivs but are baad)

+## KNOWED BUGS
+- Hold offsets broke when zooming (Mini)
+- Kinda laggy holds (for me, lol)
+- Hold subdivition system broken (there are actual subdivitions, so more subdivitions = more health gain)